ucfcdl/Running-Canvas-LMS-Locally/README.md

 COMPOSE_FILE=docker-compose.yml:docker-compose.override.yml:docker-compose/mailcatcher.override.yml:docker-compose/rce-api.override.yml
 ```

+This is where you map the compose files for any required services.
+The above config includes the base settings, mailcatcher, and RCE.
 Add any additional services you may need.

 ## Install and configure Rich Content Editor API

 Modify the `rce-api.override.yml` to include the domain you want to use.
 Replace your-canvas-domain-here.com with your domain.

 `nano docker-compose/rce-api.override.yml`

 ```